 Anecdotal evidence is generally available on domain name blogs (example: domiaining.com), as well as domain name forums (examples: Name Pros and DN Forum).

-Original Charter Question 21 (No rewording):
+Original Charter Question 21 (No rewording – referred to full WG):

-Question: In the light of concrete cases (case law) and from the perspective of owners of protected signs and of marks, which are the identified deficits of ?
+Question: In the light of concrete cases (case law) and from the perspective of owners of protected signs and of marks, which are the identified deficits of RPMs?

 Sources: Anecdotal examples should be obtained.
-There may be some in the INTA study.
+There may be some in the INTA study (Summary and presentation of results of INTA Cost Impact Report posted on WG wiki here (under “Metrics, Reviews & External Reports”): https://community.icann.org/x/0AusAw).